2019 Monster Energy NASCAR Cup Series: Race reports

 William Byron won the pole, becoming the youngest Southern 500 pole winner.
 The race was delayed a few hours due to rain.
 Kurt Busch won the first stage.
-Ryan Newman spun after contact with Daniel Suarez.
+Ryan Newman spun after contact with Daniel Suárez.
 Joey Logano had to two unscheduled stops due to flat tires.
 Brad Keselowski slammed the wall, causing the second stage to end under caution with Kyle Busch as the winner.
 Daniel Hemric spun and collected Michael McDowell, Jimmie Johnson, and Denny Hamlin.
 Kyle Busch slammed the wall after having a flat tire as Erik Jones held off Kyle Larson for his second career win.
 With his third-place finish, Kyle Busch clinched the Regular Season Championship.